prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 Prebid functionality created to address regulatory requirements does not replace each party's responsibility to determine its own legal obligations and comply with all applicable laws.
 **We recommend consulting with your legal counsel before determining how to utilize these features in support of your overall privacy approach.**

-This base EU GDPR Consent Management Module performs these actions:
+This base EU GDPR consent management module performs these actions:

 1. Fetch the user's GDPR consent data from the CMP.
 2. Incorporate this data into the auction objects for adapters to collect.

-The optional [GDPR Enforcement Module](/dev-docs/modules/gdprEnforcement.html) adds on these actions:
+The optional [GDPR enforcement module](/dev-docs/modules/gdprEnforcement.html) adds on these actions:

 3. Allows the page to define which activities should be enforced at the Prebid.js level.
 4. Actively enforces those activities based on user consent data.